input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 In [SIP 7 - Modularising Token Handling][modulartokens] we have established a modified claim workflow: we generalised the token itself with a token we called `SCTokens`.
-The token name of this token identifies the actual token than can be redeemed after this token is burnt.
+The token name of this token identifies the actual token than can be redeemed when this token is minted.
 In that proposal the token name was `blake2b(serialiseData (lockedCurrencySymbol, lockedTokenName))`, however we will have to expand the pre-image of this hash in some way, to avoid
 collisions: